 - Increased risk of pulmonary complications with surgery.

-- Smoking should stop at least 8 weeks prior to elective surgery.
+- Smoking should stop at 4-8 weeks prior to elective surgery.

 - Smoking decrease bone healing.
 (W-Dahl A, Toksvig-Larsen S. Cigarette smoking delays bone healing: a prospective study of 200 patients operated on by the hemicallotasis technique.
 Acta Orthop Scand.
 2004 Jun;75(3):347-51.)

 - Non-smokers and prior smokers who quite a minimum of 1 year prior to TJA have a lower risk of wound complication after TJA.
 (Duchman K, ORS annual meeting 2015)

 - Nicotine caused a delay in tendon-to-bone healing in a rat rotator cuff animal model.
 (Galatz, LM, JBJS 2006;88A:2027)